 Depending on the type of party you’re hosting, you can either have a guest list or send out an open invitation.
 What’s the difference?
-A guest list is great for small, intimate gatherings, such as a graduation party or engagement party.
+A guest list is great for small, intimate gatherings, such as a bridal shower or engagement party.
 You’ll want to know everyone who’s coming, that way, you can keep it personal and have an accurate headcount.

 An open invite is more suitable for a neighborhood block party or an album release.
 You’ll want to spread the word far and wide, as well as invite people you don’t already know.
 You might even sell tickets if the event is open to the general public.

 The middle ground is to only invite friends, but let them know they can bring another friend or two.
 This is a good option for house parties, in which you want enough people to show up to make it a fun time, but you don’t want a bunch of strangers making a mess of the place.